 You can have the best helmet money can buy, but it will be worthless if the helmet falls off when you have an accident.
 Be sure the chin strap is good quality and fits well.

-Tip: When wearing a helmet for the first time, our motorcycle accident lawyers suggest that you wear it around the house or make a short trip of less than 30-45 minutes.
+Tip: When wearing a helmet for the first time, consider wearing it around the house or make a short trip of less than 30-45 minutes.
 This will give you time to see if the helmet is comfortable on all pressure points.
 Everyone is different.
 Take your time and find the right helmet for your head.